pangeo-data/pangeo-eosc/EGI.md

   * Front end node CPUs and Memory: if you want to create a big Kubernetes cluster, set at least 4 CPUs, and 16 GB of memory.
     No user pods will run on this front end node.
   * Worker nodes CPUs and Memory: on CESNET, you can go up to 16 CPUs and 64GB memory.
-    All hou pods will run on these nodes.
+    All user pods will run on these nodes.
 * `Kubernetes Data` tab:
   * `Access Token for the Kubernetes admin user`: Please change it
   * `Version of Kubernetes to install`: we currently only tested with 1.23.11